-Sleep is elusive at 60.
-Whereas babies and children used to wake me in the middle of the night, and after that, teenagers coming in late, now getting up for the bathroom does.
+Babies and children used to wake me in the middle of the night, and after that, teenagers coming in late, but now getting up for the bathroom does.
 Once I’m awake, it’s hard to get back to sleep.
 And then there are the unexplained wake up calls, the ones that wake me from sound sleep for no reason I’m sure of except to get me up.
 So I do.
 I get coffee and head to my spot on the sofa.

 But last night I couldn’t fall asleep at all.
 I arranged my pillows and covers and rolled over and rearranged my pillows and covers and rolled over again.
 I listened to music for a while.
 I listened to an audiobook.
 I tried to pray myself to sleep–that often works–but realized as I prayed that the tension I’d been having with a friend was on my mind.
 I wondered if it was keeping me awake, and if I was the one causing our most recent disconnect, which naturally led me to wonder about the others we’d had.

 I’ve invested a lot in this relationship, and in the interest of getting along, I’d learned to let a lot of issues slide.
 So had she.
 But deep down, I’d always thought she was the real problem, until one day a few years ago it became obvious that I was.
 Well, at least that I was just as much to blame as she was.
 And maybe more.
 That was a hard season.

 Regardless of who was to blame this time, figuring out who was more to blame overall had become important to me.
 I seemed to spend a lot of time mulling it over.
 And I never could find an answer that felt right or true.